How US Park Pass Grew $3M in Revenue — While Increasing Profit Margins by 20%

 Result:

-AOV increased and more orders included profitable non-pass products like bottles and accessories — without relying on discounts.
+AOV and profit per order increased as more orders included profitable non-pass products, such as bottles and accessories, without relying on discounts.

 Email Strategy Overhaul